 Tired drivers are a menace on the road.
 The effects of sleepiness and fatigue substantially increase the risk of serious accident.
 Studies have shown that drowsiness results in:

 - Nodding off behind the wheel

+The NTSA’s 2017 data indicates that 16% of all fatal vehicle crashes involve drowsy driving.
 Harvard Medical School researchers and National Heart Lung and Blood Institute staff have associated sleep apnea (OSA) as a cause of truck driver fatigue.
 OSA occurs when a person’s airway collapses or is blocked while sleeping and results in insufficient sleep.
 A major risk factor for sleep apnea is obesity, and as many as 40% to 50% of commercial drivers are obese.
-The Harvard School of Public Health is developing objective screening methods that could help truck drivers identify problems that could cause dozing at the wheel.

 Unsafe Lane Changes